the-technat/core/README.md

 Token is a GH PAT with sufficient permissions and no expiration, added to the workspace variables.

 Manages my Github repos and stuff in them.

+## Terraform Cloud

+Token is created for my User with no expiration, added to the workspace variables.

+Manages organizations, projects, workspaces and more.